tarantool/doc/doc/getting_started/index.rst

 ..
 TODO: New Getting Started https://github.com/tarantool/doc/issues/3636

-The :ref:`Creating your first Tarantool database <getting_started_db>` section will get you acquainted with Tarantool in 15 minutes.
+The :ref:`Creating your first Tarantool database <getting_started_db>` section will get you acquainted with Tarantool.
 We will start Tarantool, create a data schema, and write our first data.
 You'll get an understanding of the technology and learn about the basic terms and features.